DadeOrsu/DSS_answers/Part3.md

 ---

-#### 3. Explain the relationship between software security, quality and reliability
+### 3. Explain the relationship between software security, quality and reliability

 Software security is closely related to **softare quality** and **reliability**, but with subtle differences.
-Software quality and reliability is concerned with the accidental failure of a program as a result of some theretically random, unanticipated input, system interaction, or use of incorrect code.
+Software quality and reliability is concerned with the accidental failure of a program as a result of some theoretically random, unanticipated input, system interaction, or use of incorrect code.

 These failures are expected to follow some form of probability distribution.
 The usual approach to improve software quality is to use some form of structured design and testing to identify and eliminate as many bugs as is reasonably possible from a program.
 The testing usually involves variations of likely inputs and common errors, with the intent of minimizing the number of bugs that would be seen in general use. **The concern is not the total number of bugs in a program, but how often they are triggered, resulting in program failure**.

-Software security differs in that the attacker chooses the probability distribution, targeting specific bugs that result in a failure that can be exploited by the attacker.
+**Software security** differs in that the attacker chooses the probability distribution, targeting specific bugs that result in a failure that can be exploited by the attacker.
 These bugs may often be triggered by inputs that differ dramatically from what is usually expected, and hence are unlikely to be identified by common testing approaches.
 Writing secure, safe code requires attention to all aspects of how a program executes, the environment it executes in, and the type of data it processes.
 Nothing can be assumed, and all potential errors must be checked.
 These issues are highlighted in the following definition:

 - **Defensive** or **Secure Programming** is the process of designing and implementing software so it continues to function even when under attack.
 Software written using this process is able to detect erroneous conditions resulting from some attack, and to either continue executing safely, or to fail gracefully.
 The key rule in defensive programming is to never assume anything, but to check all assumptions and to handle any possible error states.